 About the Blue Line Extension

 The LYNX Blue Line Extension is a 9.3 mile alignment that extends north beyond the 7th Street Station in Uptown to UNC Charlotte's main campus in University City.
 The alignment adds 11 stations to the existing 15 stations on the LYNX Blue Line that has been in operation since 2007.
-Construction on the extension began in late 2013 and service is scheduled to begin by Mach 2018.
-For more information please visit ridetransit.org or email email@example.com.
+Construction on the extension began in late 2013 and service is scheduled to begin by March 2018.
+For more information please visit ridetransit.org or email firstname.lastname@example.org.